aws/aws-eks-best-practices/content/cost_optimization/optimizing.md

 ![Goldilocks recommendation Page](../images/Goldilocks.png)

-### Recommendation: Use Application Profiling tools like CloudWatch Container Insights and Prometheus Metrics in Amazon CloudWatch
+### Use Application Profiling tools like CloudWatch Container Insights and Prometheus Metrics in Amazon CloudWatch

 Use [CloudWatch Container Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/deploy-container-insights-EKS.html) to see how you can use native CloudWatch features to monitor your EKS Cluster performance.
 You can use CloudWatch Container Insights to collect, aggregate, and summarize metrics and logs from your containerized applications and microservices running on Amazon Elastic Kubernetes Service.
-The metrics include utilization for resources such as CPU, memory, disk, and network - which can help in right sizing of Pods and save costs.
+The metrics include utilization for resources such as CPU, memory, disk, and network - which can help with right-sizing Pods and save costs.

-[Container Insights Prometheus Metrics Monitoring](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/ContainerInsights-Prometheus-metrics.html) - Support for Prometheus metrics is in beta.
+[Container Insights Prometheus Metrics Monitoring](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/ContainerInsights-Prometheus-metrics.html) At present, support for Prometheus metrics is still in beta.
 CloudWatch Container Insights monitoring for Prometheus automates the discovery of Prometheus metrics from containerized systems and workloads.
 Prometheus is an open-source systems monitoring and alerting toolkit.
 All Prometheus metrics are collected in the ContainerInsights/Prometheus namespace.

 **Right Size Guide**: The [right size guide (rsg)](https://mhausenblas.info/right-size-guide/) is a simple CLI tool that provides you with memory and CPU recommendations for your application.
-This tool works across container orchestrators, including Kubernesta and easyto deploy.
+This tool works across container orchestrators, including Kubernetes and easy to deploy.

-**Using tools like CloudWatch Container Insights, Kube Resource Report, Goldilocks and others - applications running in the Kubernetes cluster can be right sized to lower the CPU and memory requests and potentially save costs.**
+By using tools like CloudWatch Container Insights, Kube Resource Report, Goldilocks and others, applications running in the Kubernetes cluster can be right sized and potentially lower your costs.

-**When going through this process of right sizing Pod Resources for all applications in a Kubernetes cluster, you can achieve overall savings.**

 ## Resources